HELVE/HELVEOS/README.md

 > "Initiating Grounding Program.
 Please standby."

-5 sec break
+> 5 sec break

 TECHMEDITATION MODULE
-“Initiating Techmeditation Module.
+> Initiating Techmeditation Module.
 Loading animalistic and core drive atunement variables.
 Standby to achieve balance.”

-3 minutes countdown - prepare
+> 3 minutes countdown - prepare
-“Clear your mind”
+> “Clear your mind”
-1 sec break
+> 1 sec break
-"Blue sky"
+> "Blue sky"
-1h meditation with soothing music
+> 1h meditation with soothing music

 CIRCLE OF INTENT MODULE
-“Initiating Circle of Intent Module.”
+> “Initiating Circle of Intent Module.”

-5 sec break
+> 5 sec break

-"Please draw 1/4th of a mental circle around you."
+> "Please draw 1/4th of a mental circle around you."
-"This is your space of self-intent.
+> "This is your space of self-intent.
 Thoughts processes directed inwards will stabilize your existing inner energy and ground your approach to yourself.
 Think about how you intend to treat yourself."

-3min break
+> 3min break

-"Please draw 2/4th of a mental circle around you."
+> "Please draw 2/4th of a mental circle around you."
-"This is your space of outward intent.
+> "This is your space of outward intent.
 Thought processes directed outward will stabilize your perception of others and create the way forward.
 Think about how you intend to treat others."

-3min break
+> 3min break

-"Please draw a 3/4th full mental circle around you."
+> "Please draw a 3/4th full mental circle around you."
-"This is your space of higher intent.
+> "This is your space of higher intent.
 Thought processes directed into the void will summon positive energy within you.
 Think about how you intend to use that energy."

-3min break
+> 3min break

-"Please draw a full mental circle around you."
+> "Please draw a full mental circle around you."
-"This is your space of general intent.
+> "This is your space of general intent.
 Thought processes now need to be grounded on the observed reality and will gain initial direction and create a spark of willpower due to clarity.
 Think about your day's overall intent and focus."

 ## Computer, initiate medbay [INCOMPLETE]

-Computer, Initiate Medbay Program.
+> Computer, Initiate Medbay Program.

-“Initiating Medbay Program.”
+> “Initiating Medbay Program.”

-"Take your self-care
-“Hydrate”
-“Take a break”
-“GitHub commit required”
-“Walk around”
-"Medbay Attention Required.
+> "Medbay Attention Required.
 Take your resistants."

+> "Take your self-care
+> “Hydrate”
+> “Take a break”
+> “GitHub commit required”
+> “Walk around”

-What should I set the focus to today?”
+> What should I set the focus to today?

-ENDING
+### Brief Ending

-- "Helve HQ is now live and operational.
+> "Helve HQ is now live and operational.
 Commence with directive protocol programs."

+>

 PC lights up and animated Helve AVR logo appears on screen.

 mobile alarms with custom recordings with the same voice